-1. Before I and E, it’s pronounced like our English H (the aspirated sound that starts the word “Harry”).
+Before I and E, it’s pronounced like our English H—the aspirated sound that starts the word “Harry.”

 Otherwise, though, it sounds like the English G sound in “gag.”
-Thus we have gente (HAYN-tay, “people”) but also gato (GA-tow, “cat”).
+Thus we have gente (people) but also gato (cat).

-3. An exception exists that is similar to English’s use of the umlaut—actually called diéresis in Spanish.
+An exception exists that is similar to English’s use of the umlaut—actually called diéresis in Spanish.
 If you see a G followed by a Ü and then an I or an E, you should pronounce the English G as in “gag” followed by the vowels, so you end up with something like GWEE or GWAY for güi and güe, respectively, like in the word agüera (omen).

-Except for when following a C (see above), this letter is always silent.
+Except when following a C, this letter is always silent.
 Always!

 This seems very easy, but English speakers have a tendency to pronounce an aspirated H sound anyhow as they’re learning Spanish.
-Consider yourself very warned!
+Consider yourself warned.

-This can vary regionally from the aspirated H sound like in the English “help,” to an H sound with a lot of hacking in the middle, which thankfully English doesn’t have, unless you count a Scotsman saying the last consonant/phlegm-expellant in loch.
+J can vary regionally from the aspirated H sound like in the English “help,” to an H sound with a lot of hacking in the middle, which English doesn’t have, unless you count a Scotsman saying the last consonant in loch.

 A Spanish example is joven (young), which you can hear pronounced by people from various countries here.
-The Spaniard goes much more for /x/; the North and South Americans go for /h/.
+The Spaniard goes much more for /x/ and the North and South Americans go for /h/.

 Historically, the J was confused with the I for quite some time in the Latin alphabet, and was simply a flowery way to write the same sound.
 In Spanish, it can sound the same as a G that is followed by an I or an E.

-This is only used in loanwords and foreign words, and the sound is the same as the English K but less aspirated, just like the third pronunciation of C above.
+This is only used in loanwords and foreign words, and the sound is the same as the English K but less aspirated, like in the English word “skill.”

-This is pronounced quite similarly to the L in “Larry” but the point of contact of the tongue is slightly higher towards the roof of the mouth.
+L is pronounced sort of like “Larry” but the point of contact of the tongue is slightly higher towards the roof of the mouth.

-When it’s double, the sound changes and becomes like the Y in “yesterday.”
-However, in Argentina and Uruguay it gets a bit of the beautiful zsh sound, like the S in “pleasure.”
+When there’s a double L, the sound changes and becomes like the Y in “yesterday.”
+However, in Argentina and Uruguay it gets a bit of the beautiful ZSH, or /ʒ/, sound, like the S in “pleasure.”

-This is pronounced like the English M in “Mary.”
+This is pronounced the same as in English.

-This is pronounced like the English N in “Nancy.”
+This is also pronounced the same as in English.

 This is pronounced like the English O in but a bit shorter, not made into a diphthong.
-Those who are purists for pronunciation might compare how Spanish speakers say the word no (same meaning) to our English version, and try to hit the Spanish version.
-But if not, don’t sweat it; you’ll obviously be understood just fine either way.
+Those who are purists for pronunciation might compare how Spanish speakers say the word no (no) to our English version, and try to hit the Spanish version.
+But if not, don’t sweat it—you’ll obviously be understood just fine either way.

-This is similar to the English P as in “perfection,” but with less plosiveness.
+This is similar to the English P as in “perfection,” but less plosive (or less expelled air).

-The Spanish R is similar to the English R, but more in front, with a single trill.
+The Spanish R is similar to the English R, but more in the front of the mouth, with a single trill.
 If you see a double RR (named erre), it gets a bit more trill.